Saint-Philippe du Roule station

-Saint-Philippe du Roule (/fr/) is a station on line 9 of the Paris Métro.
+Saint-Philippe du Roule (/fr/) is a station on Line 9 of the Paris Métro in the 8th arrondissement.

 History

 The station opened on 27 May 1923 with the extension of the line from Trocadéro to Saint-Augustin.
 The village of Roule, which became a suburb in 1722, was a small locality called Romiliacum by Frédégaire, Crioilum by Saint Eligius, then Rolus in the 12th century.

 Like a third of the stations on the network, between 1974 and 1984, the platforms of line 9 have been modernised in the Andreu-Motte style, in this case orange.
 As part of the RATP's Renouveau du métro programme, the station's corridors were renovated on 6 February 2007.

 In 2021, ridership gradually increased, with 1,935,004 passengers entering this station, which placed it in 184th position among metro stations for its attendance.

 Passenger services

 Access

 The station has two entrances divided into three metro entrances on Avenue Franklin D. Roosevelt: